Text2SQL-Flow: A Robust SQL-Aware Data Augmentation Framework for Text-to-SQL: Experiments

 \subsection{Performance of LLM Fine-tuning}

 As shown in Table~\ref{tab:llm_results}, the data generated by our framework leads to consistent performance improvements across multiple mainstream benchmarks, demonstrating the effectiveness of \textsc{Text2SQL-Flow}.
 We fine-tune two widely used open-source models, Meta-Llama-3.1-8B-Instruct and Qwen2.5-Coder-7B-Instruct, to evaluate the general applicability of our data.
 In both cases, models trained on our generated data significantly outperformed their respective baselines as well as other models.
-However, due to inherent differences in model capabilities, Meta-Llama-3.1-8B-Instruct performed slightly worse than Qwen2.5-Coder-7B-Instruct.
-When fine-tuned with \textsc{SQLFlow} data, Qwen2.5-Coder-7B-Instruct achieved notable gains: execution accuracy (``Gre'') on Spider-dev increased from 73.4\% to 82.0\% (+8.6\%), on BIRD-dev from 50.9\% to 59.2\% (+8.3\%), and on the challenging EHRSQL benchmark from 24.3\% to 56.1\% (+21.8\%).
+When fine-tuned with \textsc{SQLFlow} data, Qwen2.5-Coder-7B-Instruct achieved notable gains: execution accuracy (``Gre'') on Spider-dev increased from 80.7\% to 83.4\% (+2.7\%), on BIRD-dev from 53.2\% to 56.8\% (+3.6\%), and on the challenging EHRSQL benchmark from 34.6\% to 53.7\% (+19.1\%).
 These results confirm two key points: (1) SFT substantially enhances model performance on Text-to-SQL tasks, and (2) the data generated via our \textsc{Text2SQL-Flow} framework exhibits high quality and strong training utility.
 The consistent improvements across two distinct model architectures demonstrate the broad effectiveness of our dataset in boosting model performance.